DaverSomethingSomethingOrg/ConanToolchain/docs/ConanZFSDemo.md

 [ConanZFSDemo.yml](https://github.com/DaverSomethingSomethingOrg/conan-toolchain-demo/tree/main/.github/workflows/ConanZFSDemo.yml)
-to manage ZFS, leveraging my existing reusable ConanToolchain workflow [conan-toolchain.yml](https://github.com/DaverSomethingSomethingOrg/conan-github-workflows/blob/main/.github/workflows/conan-toolchain.yml) to asemble a project with enough components to be interesting.
+to manage ZFS, leveraging my existing reusable ConanToolchain workflow [conan-toolchain.yml](https://github.com/DaverSomethingSomethingOrg/conan-github-workflows/blob/main/.github/workflows/conan-toolchain.yml) to assemble a project with enough components to be interesting.
 The [Conan Center Index](https://conan.io/center) provided all of the components used here (with some minor modifications).